-Wildlife professionals awareness of and knowledge about Best Management Practices those most closely associated with trapping, were aware of the development of BMPs.
+Wildlife professionals awareness of and knowledge about Best Management Practices (BMPs), which are being developed at this time, was assessed.
+Some members of the group, those most closely associated with trapping, were aware of the development of BMPs.
 Those not directly involved with trapping did not have any awareness of BMPS other than a recognition of the term.